Private Network Overview

 Ordering information

-While ordering from the website, under tab Network >Private Network, select Private Network port speed.
+While ordering from the website, under the tab Network >Private Network, select Private Network port speed.

 Tech specs Dedicated Servers (Shared racks):